Adolphee/SoftwareProject1/README.md

 # Software Project 1
-First software project assignment I did when I started in an IT school.
+First software project assignment I did in my life.
 Language: C++ This is the readme.txt file as I made it for the teacher back then.